vapor/docs/docs/advanced/websockets.es.md

 ## Ping / Pong

-Ping and pong messages are sent automatically by the client and server to keep WebSocket connections alive.
-Your application can listen for these events using the `onPing` and `onPong` callbacks.
 El cliente y el servidor envían automáticamente mensajes de ping y pong para mantener activas las conexiones WebSocket.
 Su aplicación puede escuchar estos eventos mediante los callbacks `onPing` y `onPong`.

 ```swift